Ada-Developers-Academy/daily-curriculum/cohort_schedules/C03_internship.md

 ## Session 13
 - 1:00-5:00 - 8 Students will be conducting 50 minute mock interviews
-- 1:00- 2:30 - Lightning Talks to C4 about internships
+- 1:00- 3:00 - Panel and Small Group Discussions With C4
-- 2:30- 3:00- Check-in with Alexandra
+- 3:00-3:30 - Check-in with Alexandra
-- 3:00- 5:00- Code Reviewing and helping C4 with Capstones
+- 3:30- 5:00  Code Reviewing and helping C4 with Capstones

 ## Session 14
 - 1:00- 3:00- Salary Worth and Negotation Lecture with Aubrey